Ministry of Marine Affairs and Fisheries: Task and function

+A recent national initiative is the “Blue Halo S” initiative, delivered with partners including Konservasi Indonesia and Conservation International, to strengthen marine conservation and sustainable fisheries management.

 Organizational structure

-Based on the Presidential Decree 193/2024 and expanded with the Ministry of Marine Affairs and Fisheries Decree No. 2/2025 and 17/2025, the ministry consisted of:
+Based on the Presidential Decrees 193/2024 and 112/2025 and expanded with the Ministry of Marine Affairs and Fisheries Decrees No. 2/2025, 15/2025, and 17/2025, the ministry consisted of: